konflux-ci/architecture/ADR/0006-log-conventions.md

 * Individual teams should still be able to include key value pairs in their controller logs that are not mentioned in this doc, enabling debugging methods unique to that controller.
 * We decided to omit including a `user_id` for situations where one is relevant.
-This would be helpful for audit purposes (see "Who was involved? above).
+This would be helpful for audit purposes (see "Who was involved?" above).
 But, the user id in our system is the same as the username, which constitutes PII - which we do not want to log and forward to other systems.
 If we decide that we do need a `user_id` for audit purposes in the future, then we will need to revisit this decision.